cssnr/zensical-action-docs/docs/support.md

 # Support

-If you run into any [issues](https://github.com/cssnr/zensical-action/issues) or just want to see more [features](https://github.com/cssnr/zensical-action/discussions/categories/feature-requests), please let us know...
+If you run into any [issues](https://github.com/cssnr/zensical-action/issues), want to see more [features](https://github.com/cssnr/zensical-action/discussions/categories/feature-requests) or just have a [question](https://github.com/cssnr/zensical-action/discussions/categories/q-a) please let us know.
 :material-information-outline:{ title="All issues will be responded too!" }

 ## GitHub Discussions